'Keeping You Active'

 The doctors moved the clinic to a larger site on Roland Avenue, and in 1990, opened the location at 24 Physicians Drive.
 West Tennessee Bone & Joint physicians practicing at the clinic are Dr. Stonecipher, Dr. Everett, Dr. Cobb, Dr. Johnson, Dr. Kelly Pucek, Dr. Harold Antwine, Dr. David Pearce, Dr. Jason Hutchison, Dr. Adam Smith, Dr. Doug Haltom, Dr. Mike Dolan, Dr. Eric Homberg and Dr. Blake Chandler, who works clinic in Paris.

-The clinic’s 13 physicians are joined by three nurse practitioners, two certified registered nurse anesthetists, five physical and occupational therapists, and a support staff of 110 more people.
+The clinic’s 15 physicians are joined by four nurse practitioners, as well as a support staff of more than 110 people that includes registered nurse anesthetists and physical and occupational therapists.
 The two newest physicians — Dr. Stan Ragon and Dr. Kyle Stephens joined the clinic in Fall 2015.
 Dr. Ragon, who grew up in Jackson, works at the clinic’s Jackson site; Dr. Stephens, who grew up in Henry County, joined Dr. Blake Chandler at the Paris clinic.

 West Tennessee Bone & Joint Clinic is one of the region’s most highly respected practices for orthopedic and musculoskeletal injuries, sports medicine, interventional pain management, and hand injuries and disorders.
 Dr. Homberg brought his specialty of interventional pain management when he joined the clinic last year.
 Dr. Stephens will add his expertise in spinal surgery,